NHS Health Check

 You should have regular check-ups if you have one of these conditions.
 Your care team will be able to give you more information about this.

 If you're in the 40 to 74 age group without a pre-existing condition, you should receive a letter from your GP surgery or local council inviting you for a free NHS Health Check every 5 years.
 You can also call your GP surgery to book a Health Check.
 You may want to try this online Heart Age test.

 Once you've had your NHS Health Check, your healthcare professional will discuss your results with you.
 You'll be given advice to help you lower your risk of a stroke, kidney disease, heart disease, diabetes or dementia, and maintain or improve your health.
 But you do not have to wait until then to make healthy changes.
-Take the How Are You quiz and start now with these health apps and trackers.
+Take the How Are You quiz and start now.

 Page last reviewed: 26 November 2019